Soumya-RanjanBhoi/medical-chatbot/README.md

 ## Security & Privacy

 - The assistant prompt (`src/helper.py`) includes strict safety rules: it will avoid diagnoses and speculative answers.
 Do not rely on this system for medical diagnoses — it is for informational assistance based only on the provided documents.
-- Do not commit `.env` or any secrets to the repository.
 - Be mindful of usage costs for LLM and embedding APIs.

----

-## Contributing

-Contributions are welcome.
-Suggested workflow:
-1. Fork the repo
-2. Make changes in a feature branch
-3. Open a pull request with a clear description of changes

-Please include tests and update the README for any behavioral changes.

----

 ## License